 - the capital city

 It’s fine if you can’t fill in all of those details right now.
-Just like your characters, your world will develop as you go, so don’t worry if you can’t answer every point right now.
+Just like your characters, your world will develop as you go, so don’t worry if you can’t answer every point.
 I always struggle a little more with the world details, and need longer for my country sheets.

 You could also easily add more points!
 If your country is a kingdom, who sits on the throne?
 What are its most valued laws?
-You could even add a few phrases in each country’s language! (personally, I like to add swear words; my characters tend to have a swearing problem (Doran and Ash especially))
+You could even add a few phrases in each country’s language!
+Personally, I like to add swear words; my characters tend to have a swearing problem (Doran and Ash especially), and it makes them more real.

 If one or more of your countries is based on a real place, you can draw information from that.
 Vaska is loosely based on Estonia, so some of the details above reflect Estonian culture.
 Of course, Vaska is a fictional place, so there are plenty of differences, too!